A city traumatized: Lockdown easing, Wuhan residents fret over future

 “Even though the epidemic might be ending, for some groups of people the trauma might be just starting,” she said.

-Reporting by Brenda Goh; Additional Reporting by Thomas Suen; Editing by Tony Munroe and Gerry Doyle
+$1 = 7.0908 Chinese yuan renminbi Reporting by Brenda Goh; Additional Reporting by Thomas Suen Editing by Tony Munroe and Gerry Doyle